 If any of the above 3 circumstances related to delegation of care do not exist, it is likely that a change of care has occurred.
 Whether FTB can be paid to the new carer will depend on whether the care is of a temporary and short term or an ongoing nature.

 Temporary & short term

 Where possible, FTB should be paid to the individual who has the care of a child.
 However, in some situations, FTB may continue to be paid to a parent who does not have the care of a child.
-For example, if the change of care is temporary and short term and the intention is that the child will return to the parent within a short period, the parent will continue to be paid FTB.
+For example, if the change of care is temporary, short term, and informal and the intention is that the child will return to the parent within a short period, the parent will continue to be paid FTB.
 However in all but the most extenuating circumstances, the total temporary and short-term absence for FTB purposes, should not exceed 4 weeks.
 After this period, the actual carer should receive the FTB, provided they are eligible and entitled.
 The continued payment of FTB beyond a 4-week absence to the parent could only occur if the parent's involvement in the child's care increased to a sufficient degree.

 If a state agency facilitates the placement of a child but does not gain legal responsibility it is considered informal care.
 This occurs as parents are assisted to have respite or place their child in short-term care, and may include placements in the care of grandparents or relatives.

 Example 1: Belinda has 2 young children.
 One of the children has a severe disability.
 Respite care facilitated by the state government has been arranged for that child for a period of 2 weeks so that Belinda can have a break from her intensive caring responsibilities.
 Belinda still has legal responsibility for the children, so this is an informal care arrangement.
 As the arrangement is short term and temporary and Belinda continues to be responsible for major decisions relating to the children, Belinda continues to be eligible for FTB for both children.